Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ## This is Preprint Research; Treat as Speculative

 This framework remains in preprint status and has not undergone formal peer review.
-All findings—correlations, fits, and interpretations—should be considered provisional and exploratory.
+All findings, correlations, fits, and interpretations should be considered provisional and exploratory.

  <a href="https://justpeers.com/" target="_blank" rel="noopener noreferrer"> Full Data and Computational Code</a> are provided for independent verification.